 While SAP license management companies show much more independence from SAP than other entities that provide advice around SAP.
 It should be noted that licensing management entities are not active in that many dimensions of SAP.
 They focus on the contract side.
 While licensing is one dimension where there is more independence, there are far more dimensions that are uncovered by any entity providing independent advice.

-And of course, it’s not as if Deloitte. etc… are dying to provide honest information to its clients, but even if they wanted to, they are restricted by the partnership agreement they signed with SAP.
+And of course, it’s not as if Deloitte. etc. are dying to provide factual information to its clients, but even if they wanted to, they are restricted by the partnership agreement they signed with SAP.

 The Independence of SAM/License Management Software Vendors